 Are you thinking about selling your business?
 It’s something many business owners consider when times get tough.
-It can be very tempting to think about walking away instead of dealing with the many pressures that come with owning a business.
+It can be very tempting to think about walking away instead of dealing with the many pressures of owning a business.

-While there are indeed legitimate reasons to sell your business, in many cases a business coach would be able to help you work out a better outcome.
+While there are legitimate reasons to sell your business, in many cases, a business coach could help you work out a better outcome.

 Here’s how you can determine whether it’s time to sell.